-In the Fifth Science and Technology Basic Plan (FY2016 - FY2020), the government stipulated that intellectual infrastructures such as biological and genetic resources should be collected and utilized by public organizations both strategically and systematically.
-The NBRP therefore plans to build on the existing intellectual infrastructure by improving the quality of available resources in response to diverse needs.
+In the Sixth Science and Technology Basic Plan (FY2021 - FY2026), the government stipulated that intellectual infrastructures and biological and genetic resources such as genetic data that are the foundations of data-driven research should be provided strategically and systematically.
+The NBRP therefore plans to build on the existing intellectual infrastructure by improving the quality of available resources in response to diverse needs and promote the strategic collection and utilization of these bio-resources.